richardhenyash/artofnht/TESTING.md

 Logo link and Logo Link hover styling has been tested on all pages and works correctly (links to [Home](./index.html) page).

 ### Footer Link
-Footer link and Footer Link hover styling have been tested on all pages and works correctly.
+Footer link and Footer Link hover styling have been tested on all pages and work correctly.

 ### Home Page Image Modals
 [Home](./index.html) page pop-up image modals have been tested and work correctly.
 See [Testing](./assets/wireframes/testing) screen prints.